MA, USA

 The Bloodiest Ground: Arlington and the Battle of Menotomy, April 19, 1775

 On the evening of April 19, 1775, as the last shots of a long and terrible day echoed through the villages northwest of Boston, the people of Menotomy — the small Massachusetts farming community now known as Arlington — began to take account of what had happened in their streets, yards, and houses.
 What they found was staggering.
 More men had been killed in Menotomy that day than at Lexington Green, the North Bridge in Concord, or any other single point along the running battle between British regulars and colonial militia.
-Forty British soldiers and roughly the same number of Americans lay dead or mortally wounded in a stretch of road barely a mile and a half long.
+Of the approximately 73 British regulars and 49 provincials killed on April 19, 1775, 40 regulars and 25 provincials lost their lives along the 1.5-mile stretch between the Foot of the Rocks and Cooper's Tavern.
 This was not the symbolic "shot heard round the world."
 This was the Revolution's first sustained, house-to-house, close-quarters killing ground, and it happened in a town that most Americans today have never heard of.
+A few weeks after the battle, Hannah Fayerweather Winthrop wrote to her friend Mercy Otis Warren describing the carnage she had observed, recalling "passing thro the Bloody field at Menotomy which was strewd with the mangled Bodies."

 To understand why the fighting in Menotomy was so ferocious, one must first understand the geography and timing of the day.
 By early afternoon on April 19, the British expedition under Lieutenant Colonel Francis Smith — sent from Boston the night before to seize colonial military stores in Concord — was in full retreat along the Bay Road (roughly today's Massachusetts Avenue).
 The regulars had exchanged fire at Lexington at dawn, faced organized resistance at Concord's North Bridge, and were now being harassed by an ever-growing swarm of militia companies converging from towns across eastern Massachusetts.
 Smith's column was on the verge of disintegration when, near the eastern edge of Lexington, it was met by a relief force of roughly 1,400 men under Brigadier General Hugh Percy, 2nd Duke of Northumberland.
 Percy had marched out of Boston that morning with fresh troops, artillery, and ammunition.
 His arrival saved Smith's battered force from annihilation, but the combined British column — now numbering close to 1,800 — still had to fight its way back to the safety of Boston, and their route ran directly through Menotomy.

 Percy's relief column had already passed through Menotomy that morning on its way to meet Smith, and the passage had been tense but largely bloodless.
+Lord Percy himself reported the houses of Menotomy "deserted" at midday as he marched through with over 1,000 of His Majesty's soldiers — but appearances were deceiving.
 By the time the merged British force returned in the late afternoon, however, the situation had changed completely.
-Militia companies from dozens of towns — Menotomy, Cambridge, Brookline, Roxbury, Danvers, Lynn, Dedham, Needham, Beverly, and others — had taken up positions along the road, behind stone walls, inside houses, and in the orchards and fields that lined the route.
-The narrow road through Menotomy's village center, flanked by houses and outbuildings on both sides, became a bottleneck that turned a running skirmish into something far more deadly.
+Militia companies from dozens of towns — Menotomy, Cambridge, Brookline, Roxbury, Danvers, Lynn, Needham, Dedham, Salem, Beverly, and others — had been pouring in since the retreating British troops reached the Foot of the Rocks in Menotomy around 4 p.m.
+Thirteen towns had sent militia, now stationed along both sides of the road the Redcoats would take back to Boston.

 Themes